jewelsofthought/neshama/site/posts/neshama/good_evil.md

 ### In the realm of the Infinite ($$ \infty $$)

-In the realm of $$ \infty $$ everything exists.
-Can you say that there is a number in the set of all natural numbers that is missing?
+In the realm of the Infinite everything exists.
+For instance, can you say that there is a number in the (infinite) set of all natural numbers that is missing?
 Yet, the number only exists if you "name" it, and for as long as you hold that name in existence.
 But once that is completed, where does this number actually exist, but in potential &mdash; waiting for the "call to duty", so to say.

-Even if our science claims that it is highly improbable that such a situation could arise, in the realm of the $$ \infty $$ anything is possible, and given enough time, everything that one can imagine could occur, no matter how improbable &mdash; for in the realm of $$ \infty $$, everything is possible.
+Even if our science claims that it is highly improbable that such a situation could arise, in the realm of the Infinite anything[^3] is possible, and given enough time, everything that one can imagine could occur, no matter how improbable &mdash; for in the realm of what is possible is beyond our capacity to predict.

 Thus there could have been multiple universes that were created, and this one just happened to be right for our existence.
-Those other universes could still be existing, or could have been destroyed.
-One could even propose that in the realm of $$ \infty $$ it is inevitable that a universe such as ours would exist.
-After all, could not all the possible universes have been created and one of them is correctly attuned for the emergence of conscious beings?
+Those other universes could still be existing, or could have dissappeared.
+One could even propose that in the realm of Infinity it is inevitable that a universe such as ours would exist.
+After all, could not all the possible universes have been created and one (or more) of them is correctly attuned for the emergence of conscious beings?

+Though that in itself makes this universe, or our existence in it, special.

-The fact that we are conscious, and conscious of being conscious, is what is strange about this story.
+The fact that we are conscious, and conscious of being conscious, is what is strange about our story.
 For we know there are other beings that are conscious.
 But does consciousness necessarily entail beings conscious of being conscious?
-Is that the strange narcissistic loop that we humans often fall into?

-Can one really say, with any credence, that this infinite set of universes arose without some "primal cause" that is beyond anything any being, conscious or not, can apprehend.

 ## Designed or ... not

+Can one really say, with any credence, that this infinite set of universes arose without some "primal cause" that is beyond anything any being, conscious or not, can apprehend

-Was there a design(er) behind it, an intention that directed it?
-How could we hope to apprehend what the meaning of "intention" is in relation to an $$ \infty $$ being?
-No finite conscious being could hope to achieve that&mdash;unless it contained something of $$ \infty $$ in its consciousness.
+However, the existential question here, is whether there is a design(er) behind it, an intention that directed it.
+How could we hope to apprehend what the meaning of "intention" is in relation to an Infinite Being?
+No finite consciousness could hope to achieve that&mdash;, in fact, it could not even be conscious of infinity unless it contained something of Infinity in its consciousness.

-Both intention and apprehension are finite concepts anyways&mdash;as is all rational science of finite beings who always propose a beginning and an end&mdash;being finite&mdash;imposing limits so that it can contain its views on infinity.
-For it works always within a closed system, with keeping certain variables/dynamics of the system fixed while observing others, whereas G-d works with $$ \infty $$.
-G-d is an open system, full of infinite potential and possibilities, containing an infinite amount of finities of which we are just one of them.
+Both intention and apprehension are finite concepts anyways&mdash;as is all rational science of finite beings who exist in a world in which everything has a beginning and an end.
+Being finite, he has to, by necessity, impose limits on any endeavour, so that it can contain its views.
+This works always within a closed system, which entail keeping certain variables/dynamics of the system fixed while observing others, whereas the Infinite Being works with infinity.
+This Being is thus an open system, full of infinite potential and possibilities, containing an infinite amount of finities of which we are just one.
 One which happens to be "harmonious" to our existence.
-Thus we say "G-d created the world" or scientifically it might be restated, "An harmonious universe, one in which human beings could exist, arose out of the infinity of possibilities&mdash;i.e., possible universes&mdash;that exist.".
+Thus we say "G-d created the world" or scientifically it might be restated, "An harmonious universe, one in which human beings could exist, arose out of the infinity of possibilities, i.e., possible universes, that exist.".

 ## Athiest

-G-d is removed from the equation by the atheist, who will then replace it with nothing, or with some other belief system&mdash;one that excludes G-d.
-Thus one ends up with the space that is defined by those that believe in G-d, the Creator, and those that do not.
+If this Infinite, Overriding Being is removed from the equation by the atheist, he will then replace it with nothing, or with some other belief system&mdash;one that excludes G-d.
+Thus one ends up with the two narratives.
+One that is defined by those that believe in G-d, the Creator, and and the other that do not.

+However, as they are talking about the same perceived reality, they will inevitably end up talking about the same things, except using different language (and possibly different protocols).
+Thus, rather than speaking of the Creation, the scientist will refer to it as the Big Bang.

-At this stage, most of us have replaced it with science, the ultimate expression of the rational mind or so it is described by its believers while not taking into account that the limitations of rationality.
+At this stage, most of us have replaced the religious narrative with the scientific one.
+This is an attempt at a rational description of the creation of the universe, while not taking into account that the limitations of rationality.

 What we find in this case, is that in the midst of the most rational of times (the scientific age), our behaviour becomes more and more irrational.
 Now we have reached a trans-human stage, where we can improve on the natural course of evolution with our science, and believe that we can replace G-d with AI&mdash;despite overwhelming evidence as to the risks and failures of such an approach.